arindas/riakv/README.md

 ### Refactors in iteration over key value pairs stored in file
 Instead of duplicating iteration code in `RiaKV::find` and `RiaKV::load`, we refactor the loop into `RiaKV::for_each`.
 This method accepts a callback to operate on the key value pair received in every iteration.
-Finally, the callback returns an enum which specified how to update the store hashtable index using the key value pair.
+Finally, the callback returns an enum which specifies how to update the store hashtable index using the key value pair.

 This is implemented as follows.
 First, we have an index operation type: